sbkashif/gRASPA_job_tracker/README.md

 # gRASPA Job Tracker

-A Python package for automating SLURM job submissions for GRASPA simulations with CIF files.
+A Python package for generating large datasets of results from gRASPA simulations.
+This package is designed to facilitate the automated submission and tracking of multiple gRASPA jobs, and designing customized workflows from preprocessing to simulation to analysis.

 ## Features

-- Divide CIF files into batches for parallel processing using configurable strategies
-- Download and prepare databases automatically with wget
-- Submit SLURM jobs to process each batch with automatic job management
-- Customaziable workflow by specifying paths to scripts
-- Tested on a three-step workflow: generate partial charges, run GRASPA simulations, and analyze results
-- Track job completion and submit new jobs as previous ones finish
-- [Optional] Resubmit them
 - Configurable runs via a YAML configuration file
+- Divide the database into batches for parallel processing using various strategies
+- Customaziable workflow by specifying paths to scripts.
+The workflow has been tested on a three-step sequential process: generate partial charges, run gRASPA simulations, and obtain adsorbate loadings.
+- Automated job submission to SLURM, tracking job status, and, optionally, resubmission of failed jobs.

 ## Directory Structure

 ```
 gRASPA_job_tracker/
-├── graspa_job_tracker/     # Python package
+├── gRaspa_job_tracker/     # Python package
 │   ├── __init__.py
 │   ├── cli.py              # Command-line interface
 │   ├── configuration.py    # Configuration handling